Risk Factors Dashboard

 Credit Risks

-As of December 31, 2023, we had $164.7 million of construction and land development loans, or 5.1% of our loan portfolio.
+As of December 31, 2025, we had $132 million of construction and land development loans outstanding, or 4% of our loan portfolio.
 Construction and land development loans are subject to risks during the construction phase that are not present in standard residential real estate and commercial real estate loans.
 These risks include:

-A significant amount of our third-party serviced consumer loans were originated with a zero interest promotional period exposing us to the credit risk of the third-party that is providing reimbursement to us for interest foregone in the event of borrower prepayment and failure of the third-party to perform under its reimbursement obligation could be detrimental to our financial condition and results of operations.
+A significant amount of our third-party serviced consumer loans were originated during a zero-interest promotional period, exposing us to third-party credit risk for interest foregone in the event of borrower prepayment; the failure of such third-party to perform under its reimbursement obligation could be detrimental to our financial condition and results of operations.

 A significant amount of our loans are secured by real estate and any declines in real estate values in our primary markets could be detrimental to our financial condition and results of operations.

-Real estate lending (including commercial, construction, land development, and residential loans) is a large portion of our loan portfolio, constituting $2.0 billion, or approximately 62.2% of our total loan portfolio, as of December 31, 2023.
+Real estate lending (including commercial, construction, land development, and residential loans) is a large portion of our loan portfolio, constituting $2.0 billion, or approximately 61% of our total loan portfolio, as of December 31, 2025.
 Although residential and commercial real estate values are currently strong in our market area, such values may not remain elevated.
-If loans that are collateralized by real estate become troubled during a time when market conditions are declining or have declined, then we may not be able to realize the full value of the collateral that we anticipated at the time of originating the loan, which could require us to increase our provision for credit losses and adversely affect our financial condition and results of operations.
+If loans that are collateralized by real estate become troubled during a time when market conditions are declining or have declined, then we may not be able to realize the full value of the collateral that we anticipated at the time of loan origination, which could require us to increase our provision for credit losses and adversely affect our financial condition and results of operations.

 If our nonperforming assets increase, our earnings will suffer.